tildearrow/input-modifier/doc/basic/devices.md

 (don't worry, a GUI will come at some point)

-to open up the utility, open a terminal, go to the input-modifier/bin directory and type the following:
+to open up the utility, open a terminal and type the following:

 ```
-./imod-cli
+imod-cli
 ```

 if you've done this correctly, you should be at the input-modifier prompt: